 Before you ask your placenta specialist to add herbs to your placenta there are a few very important things you should consider.
 First it is *crucial* you have been exposed to this herbs prior, each individually, to ensure you don’t have any allergic reactions or an intolerance to them.
 If you add the herb to your placenta and the is a reaction, your pills will be rendered no longer usable.
 You will also not be able to identify which herb caused the adverse reaction.
 It would be a shame to waste your placenta.
 Hopefully the herbs you want added are not contraindicated prenatally and you can take each herb for 3-5 days to monitor for a reaction.
 I’m a huge fan of herbal infusions, that is my favorite way to ingest herbs.
 I love that it is hydrating to my body.

-The placenta in and of it’s self is very powerful medicine for postpartum recovery and wellness.
+The placenta in and of it’s self is very powerful potent medicine for postpartum recovery and wellness.
 It may be all a woman requires.
 We need to honor and respect the placenta that it is complete.
 If she desires or needs an additional supplement she can take one separately.
+Adding herbs to the placenta can decrease it’s potency and purity.

 So what if you want to add herbs to your placenta, which ones are ideal?